Wild rice pancake

 A wild rice pancake is pancake variation that incorporates wild rice in the batter.
 This breakfast dish is part of Minnesotan cuisine and can be found at restaurants around the state.
-The dish takes inspiration from Native American cuisine This dish can also be found at the Wild Rice Festival in Roseville, Minnesota.
+The dish takes inspiration from Native American cuisine.
+This dish can also be found at the Wild Rice Festival in Roseville, Minnesota.

-Variations

-Variations to the wild rice pancake include the addition of dried fruit, walnuts, or blueberries.
+Variations of the wild rice pancake include the addition of oatmeal, dried fruit, walnuts, or blueberries.